aki18-1861529/CSE455-Final-Project/README.md

 ## Walkthrough:
-PCA/pca.py contains functions used to train our function, add a person to be indentified, update a person, predict who a person from an image is (or return None if the person is unidentified), and also to average all the images of a person after converting them to grayscale, and resizing them to be a specifed size.
+PCA/pca.py contains functions used to train our function, add a person to be indentified, update a person, predict who a person from an image is (or return None if the file isn't found), and also to average all the images of a person after converting them to grayscale, and resizing them to be a specifed size.
 This file also has two classes.
 The first class is a person class, which is defined by a name, id, alpha (the projection of a given face onto the data), sum and n.
 The PCA class is defined by m, n (the dimentions the images should be resized to).
-U (the unitary matrix from the SVD of the data), UrT (the transpose of the rank approximation of U) and Avg_Face (the average of the data).
+U (the unitary matrix from the SVD of the data), UrT (the transpose of the rank approximation of U) and avg_face_vector (the average of the data).

 ## References:
 WiderFace data: